Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 5. plain-language feedback templates
 6. expiry notices for paused or stale postings

-The bar does not have to be high.
-It just has to be better than disappearing.
+The bar only has to be higher than disappearing.

 ## Closing Thought

-Hiring will never be perfectly transparent.
-Companies do need consistency, discretion, and legal caution.

-But a process can be careful without being opaque.
+Hiring will never be perfectly transparent, and companies do need consistency, discretion, and legal caution.
+A process can still be careful without being opaque.

 Right now, too much hiring behaves like broken software: no stack trace, no useful error message, no indication whether the request was ever processed.

-Candidates do not need every internal detail.
-They need enough signal to know what happened and what to do next.
+Candidates do not need every internal detail, only enough signal to know what happened and what to do next.

 When someone invests time in a hiring process, "job not found" is not good enough.